-- 8/ Includes 46,440 shares held by the Poon Family Trust. - Includes 10,000 shares held by Nelson Chung Defined Benefit Plan, 10,000 shares held by S.O.D.
-Co, a Sole Proprietorship Money Purchase Plan, and 18,593 shares by the Chung Family Trust. - ^{10/} Shares held by the Felix and Katherine Fernandez Trust. - 11/ Includes 4,253 shares held jointly with spouse. - lncludes 1,100 shares held by Mr. Sun's spouse, 17,315 shares held by JKLM Limited Partnership, 15,422 shares held by the Sun Trust, 4,200 shares held by the Ivy Sun Separate Trust, 5,800 shares held by RIS Family Limited Partnership, 1,800 shares held by the Lin-Chih Corporation, and 1,600 shares held by Michael Sun Trust. - 13/ Includes 100 shares held by the Chen Trust, and 24,354 in gross shares to be issued within 60 days of the record date upon settlement of vested RSUs before surrendered or withheld to satisfy tax withholding requirements. - Includes 13,901 in gross shares to be issued within 60 days of the record date upon settlement of vested RSUs before surrendered or withheld to satisfy tax withholding requirements. - 15/ Includes 15,054 in gross shares to be issued within 60 days of the record date upon settlement of vested RSUs before surrendered or withheld to satisfy tax withholding requirements. - Executive officers are those individuals designated as such for purposes of Section 16 of the Exchange Act.
-The total number of shares beneficially owned by all of our nominees, directors, and executive officers as a group includes approximately 217,304 shares held by the ESOPT that have been allocated to the directors and Named Executive Officers and 187,058 in gross shares to be issued within 60 days of the record date upon settlement of vested RSUs before surrendered or withheld to satisfy tax withholding requirements. - The ownership percentage is determined by dividing the number of shares beneficially owned by all our nominees, directors, and executive officers as a group by 72,688,191 shares of common stock outstanding as of March 15, 2024.
+- ^{5/} Includes 46,440 shares held by the Poon Family Trust. - ^{6/} Includes 10,000 shares held by Nelson Chung Defined Benefit Plan, 10,000 shares held by S.O.D.
+Co, a Sole Proprietorship Money Purchase Plan, and 18,593 shares by the Chung Family Trust. - ^{7/} Shares held by the Felix and Katherine Fernandez Trust. - ^{8/} Shares held jointly with spouse. - ^{9/} Includes 1,100 shares held by Mr. Sun's spouse, 17,315 shares held by JKLM Limited Partnership, 17,834 shares held by the Sun Trust, 4,200 shares held by the Ivy Sun Separate Trust, 5,800 shares held by RIS Family Limited Partnership, 1,800 shares held by the Lin-Chih Corporation, and 1,600 shares held by Michael Sun Trust. - ^{10/} Includes 2,116 shares held by the Jelenko-Norris Marital Trust and 12,112 shares held by the Jelenko-Norris Survivors Trust. - ^{11/} Includes approximately 665,738 shares held by Mr. Tang's spouse and approximately 114,411 shares held by the ESOPT which have been allocated to Mr. Tang's account. - ^{12/} Includes 295,252 shares held by the PACJU, LLC and 396,901 shares held by Wu Family Trust. - ^{13'} Includes 100 shares held by the Chen Trust, and 16,434 in gross shares to be issued within 60 days of the record date upon settlement of vested RSUs before surrendered or withheld to satisfy tax withholding requirements. - ^{14/} Includes 10,166 in gross shares to be issued within 60 days of the record date upon settlement of vested RSUs before surrendered or withheld to satisfy tax withholding requirements. - 157 Executive officers are those individuals designated as such for purposes of Section 16 of the Exchange Act.
+The total number of shares beneficially owned by all of our nominees, directors, and executive officers as a group includes approximately 217,301 shares held by the ESOPT that have been allocated to the directors and Named Executive Officers and 121,268 in gross shares to be issued within 60 days of the record date upon settlement of vested RSUs before surrendered or withheld to satisfy tax withholding requirements. - ^{16/} The ownership percentage is determined by dividing the number of shares beneficially owned by all our nominees, directors, and executive officers as a group by 70,004,272 shares of common stock outstanding as of March 20, 2025.

-Section 16(A) Beneficial Ownership Reporting Compliance
+Delinquent Section 16(a) Reports

 Our directors, our executive officers and anyone owning beneficially more than ten percent of our registered equity securities are required under Section 16(a) of the Securities Exchange Act of 1934 to file with the SEC reports of their ownership and changes to their ownership of our securities.
 They must also furnish copies of the reports to us.
-Based solely on our review of the reports furnished to us and any written representations we received that no other reports were required, we believe that, during the fiscal year ended December 31, 2023, our officers, directors and ten-percent stockholders complied with all Section 16(a) filing requirements applicable to them.
+Based solely on our review of the reports furnished to us and any written representations we received that no other reports were required, we believe that, during the fiscal year ended December 31, 2024, our officers, directors and ten-percent stockholders complied with all Section 16(a) filing requirements applicable to them, except that Thomas M. Lo and May K. Chan, executive officers, were 34 days late in filing a Form 4 relating to 1,928 and 723 shares received respectively, upon vesting of RSUs on May 28, 2024, and Kelly L. Chan, a director, was 4 days late in filing a Form 4 relating to gifting 100 shares, all due to an administrative error.